Visit our flagship news portal commonspace.eu

 A European Union in friendship and in solidarity with its neighbourhood

 LINKS Europe is a peace-building organisation.
-We support the quest for peace through track 2 and track 1.5 initiatives, including through dialogue and confidence-building.
-Our work is currently focused primarily on areas in the EU’s neighbourhood, with particular emphasis on the South Caucasus.
+We support the quest for peace through Track 2 and Track 1.5 initiatives, including through dialogue and confidence-building.
+Our work is currently primarily focused on areas in the EU’s neighbourhood, with a particular emphasis on the South Caucasus.

 A European Union in friendship and in solidarity with its neighbourhood